Crochet Slip Knot vs Slip Stitch Crochet

 When it comes to learning how to crochet, you may be confused at all the terms and stitches mentioned.
 Beginners especially have a hard time understanding where exactly you start when you have a needle and yarn in your hands.

-In this tutorial, How to Crochet a Slip Stitch vs Slip Knot, learn how to crochet a slip knot as well as how to crochet a slip stitch.
-We also asked AllFreeCrochet readers to describe the difference between the two terms in their own words.
+In this tutorial, you will find out the difference, learn how to crochet a slip knot as well as how to crochet a slip stitch.
+We also asked AllFreeCrochet readers to describe the difference between the two terms in their own words to help beginners understand.

-Check out the explanations and tutorials below and learn something new about crochet if you're just starting out.
+Check out the explanations and tutorials below and discover something new about crochet if you're just starting out.